jqXiong/Multimodal-Semantic-Enhanced-Real-World-Beam-Prediction/README.md

 ### Setup

-Our approach fuses multimodal data using a Temporally Aware Cross-Attention (TACA) module, conditioned by a Mamba (SSM) based GPS prior.
 Experiments are conducted on the DeepSense 6G dataset.

 | Experimental Setup | Dataset Scenarios |
 | :---: | :---: |